controlling bright sunlight with direct off-camera flash

 The important step here though, was deciding on a specific background.
 That’s one of the key elements with effective on-location portraits - what is our background, and how do we want to use it?

-equipment used during this photo session:
+Photo gear (or equivalents) used during this photo session:

-post-processing the image
+Post-processing the image

 Retouching the image at the top, I started with the Healing Tool in Photoshop for any skin blemishes and marks.
-Then, as part of my usual post-processing workflow, I used two essential Photoshop plug-ins – Shine-Off and Imagenomic Portraiture – as described in this article: Photoshop filters – retouching for portraits.
+Then, as part of my usual post-processing workflow, I used two essential Photoshop plug-ins: Shine-Off and Imagenomic Portraiture – as described in this article: Photoshop filters – retouching for portraits.
 That gives me a basic file that looks good and I can work on a little bit.

 For the final image, I did use the Clone Tool and Healing Brush to remove some clutter in the background, such as one of the construction cranes.